 As AI in healthcare improves, patients will take more and more responsibility for their treatment.
 Already, successful developments are being applied in such complex fields of precision medicine as oncology, cardiology, or neurology.
 For example, clinicians can be virtually close to their patients and observe certain conditions without personal visits.

 This technology has proven to be especially useful during the pandemic when personal care was limited, but patients still needed support from their medical providers.

 AI in healthcare will become an integral part of the healthcare value chain, from learning, researching, and providing care, to improving public health.
 The integration of broader datasets across organizations, and robust governance for continuous quality improvement, are essential prerequisites for greater confidence among organizations, clinicians, and patients for managing risk when using artificial intelligence solutions.

 Artificial intelligence is reshaping healthcare, and its use is becoming a reality in many medical fields and specialties.
 AI, machine learning (ML), natural language processing (NLP), deep learning (DL), and others enable healthcare stakeholders and medical professionals to identify healthcare needs and solutions faster and with more accuracy.

 Artificial intelligence technologies have played a critical role in the ongoing pandemic and positively impacted connected markets.
 It is used to quickly detect and diagnose virus strains and combat outbreaks with personalized information.
-For example, AI algorithms can be trained using chest CT images, infection history, symptoms, and laboratory data to quickly diagnose COVID-19 positive patients.
+For example, AI algorithms can be trained using chest CT images, infection history, symptoms, clinical documentation, and laboratory data to quickly diagnose COVID-19 positive patients.